newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 The appointment modules has been build with flexibility in mind, and we tried to cover several scenarios needed by different application/software willing to perform complex Appointment reminder application or Alarm system.

+The Appointment Module has been built with flexibility in mind, trying to cover several scenarios required by different applications and software to perform complex appointment reminder applications or alarm systems.

-You could build with this module software such:
+Modules you could build with the Newfies-Dialer Appointment Module may include:

 Wake up call alarm
 ~~~~~~~~~~~~~~~~~

-    Each of your calendar user will have their calendar in which they will create an wake up event, decide when it will be triggered, how many times, delay between retries, etc...
+    Each of the calendar users will have a calendar in which they create an wake up event, decide when the event will be triggered, how many times, delay between retries, etc...

-    The voice application will then play something like "Hello Mr Joe, it's 7am and it's time for you to wake up and get ready for work"
+    The voice application will then play something like "Good morning, it's 7am and it's time to wake up and get ready for work"

 Appointment Reminder
 ~~~~~~~~~~~~~~~~~~~~

-    In a common appointment reminder scenario, your user could be doctors with cabinet and they need to call their patient 24 hours before each appointment, they want to offer an application that will call their patient and say "Hello, you have an appointment tomorrow with Doctor {doc_name} at {apt_date}, please press 1 to confirm, press 2 to cancel or press 3 to reschedule"
+    In a common appointment reminder scenario, your user could be doctors surgery with a need to call their patient 24 hours before each appointment and offer an an IVR menu that will call their patient and say "Hello, you have an appointment tomorrow with Doctor {doc_name} at {apt_date}, please press 1 to confirm, press 2 to cancel or press 3 to reschedule"

-    When the user press any key during a Rating type of Node on the IVR application, this is considered as result and will be store to the alarm result field.
-If the patient press 2, you will see this in the result and could display this to the doctor, if the user press 3 you could decide to transfer the call to the secretary.
+    When the user presses any key during a Rating type of Node on the IVR application, this is considered as a result and will be stored in the alarm result field.
+If the patient presses 2, it will be seen in the results and could be displayed to the doctor's receptionist, if the user presses 3, the call could be transferred to reception to re-arrange the appointment.

-    Appointment module support Call, SMS and Mail, so you can decide to send a passive SMS as an extra reminder an hour before appointment.
+    The Appointment Module supports Voice Calls, SMS and email, so the system could be configured to send a passive SMS as an extra reminder one hour before the appointment.

 Calendar Alarm event
 ~~~~~~~~~~~~~~~~~~~~

-    Some users might want to simply remember important date/event, for instance for a meeting, to pickup the kid from music class, etc... each Calendar User can create as many Calendar as they want, for instance they could have a birthday calendar and a work calendar to not mix personal and professional event.
+    Some users might want to simply remember important dates and events, such as a meeting, birthday or to pickup their child from music class.
+Each Calendar User can create as many Calendars as they want, for instance they could have a personal calendar and a work calendar so as not to mix personal and professional events.

 .. _appointment-process-flow: